 import conduit import ascent.mpi # we treat everything as a multi_domain in ascent so grab child 0 n_mesh = ascent_data().child(0) ascent_opts = conduit.Node() ascent_opts['mpi_comm'].set(ascent_mpi_comm_id()) a = ascent.mpi.Ascent() a.open(ascent_opts) a.publish(n_mesh) actions = conduit.Node() scenes = conduit.Node() scenes['s1/plots/p1/type'] = 'pseudocolor' scenes['s1/plots/p1/params/field'] = 'radial_vert' scenes['s1/image_prefix'] = 'tout_python_mpi_extract_inception' add_act =actions.append() add_act['action'] = 'add_scenes' add_act['scenes'] = scenes actions.append()['action'] = 'execute' a.execute(actions) a.close()

-Relay extracts saves data to the file system.
-Currently, Relay supports saving files in two Blueprint formats: HDF5 and json (default).
+Relay extracts save data to the file system.
+Currently, Relay supports saving data to Blueprint HDF5, YAML, or JSON files.
 By default, Relay saves the published mesh data to the file system, but is a pipeline is specified, then the result of the pipeline is saved.
 Relay extracts can be opened by post-hoc tools such as VisIt.

 conduit::Node pipelines; // pipeline 1 pipelines["pl1/f1/type"] = "contour"; // filter knobs conduit::Node &contour_params = pipelines["pl1/f1/params"]; contour_params["field"] = "radial_vert"; contour_params["iso_values"] = 250.; conduit::Node extracts; extracts["e1/type"] = "relay"; extracts["e1/pipeline"] = "pl1"; extracts["e1/params/path"] = output_file;